grawson/Mobile-Calendar/README.md

 Thank you for considering me for this fellowship position!
 I hope you enjoy the app :)

+Check out the demo for a quick overview!

 # Features

 * Add, delete, and edit events